 A large portion of the work we do is in the mining and resource sector.
 By its very nature, underground mining presents a unique set of safety hazards that are completely different than other industries.
 Some of these hazards, like ground instability, are inherent to the environment itself, while others are introduced by the complex processes that mining requires.
-As mines delve further underground and get bigger, the risks increase, and serious injuries, death, or illness can occur if not managed appropriately.
+As mines delve further underground and get bigger, the risks increase and serious injuries, death or illness can occur if not managed appropriately.

-So if you’re thinking about a career in the mining industry, or just want to know more about safety in this unique industry, here is a list of five key tools anyone new to the mining industry should understand.
+So if you’re thinking about a career in the mining industry, or just want to know more about safety in this unique sector, here is a list of five key tools anyone new to the mining industry should understand.

 #1 – Vehicle Fire Suppression

 You can think of fire suppression as a big fire extinguisher built right into mobile and fixed equipment, with the ability to detect and extinguish a fire without the need for human interaction.
-Reliable and well maintained fire suppression is crucial to keeping crews and equipment safe and production on schedule.
+Reliable and well-maintained fire suppression is crucial to keeping crews and equipment safe and production on schedule.
 In recent years these systems have been extremely complex in pursuit of effectiveness.

 #2 – Personnel, Vehicle and Asset Tracking

 Mines are vast and expansive places, often covering hundreds of kilometers and employing hundreds of workers.
 In such a hazardous and remote area, it’s absolutely essential to know the location of your miners and their equipment in real-time in the event of an emergency.
-With the ability to track everything that’s important in your mine, you’re not only ensuring safety, you’re also maintaining productivity.
+With the ability to track everything that’s important in your mine, you’re not only ensuring safety, but you’re also maintaining productivity.

 #3 – Communication & Data Systems

 In order to track assets and people, you also need a wireless network and a software management tool to get information according to zone, time or asset.
 Something like NLT Digital Mine software can also be used to track equipment production data, environmental monitoring, alarms and much more.
-As important it is to track your people and assets, you’ve also got to be able to communicate with them.
+As important as it is to track your people and assets, you’ve also got to be able to communicate with them.
 Being underground poses challenges to maintaining the ability to connect with your workers and VoIP is quickly becoming the communication method of choice for many mines once they’ve deployed their digital networks.

 #4 – Respiratory Protection